prashantmdesai/beeinfra/dats/beeux/dev/vm2/README.md

 ## Overview

+This directory contains the Infrastructure as Code (IaC) templates for deploying **dats-beeux-dev-apps** VM (VM2) of the development environmaz vm stop --resource-group rg-dev-centralus --name dats-beeux-dev-vm2

+# Start VM
+az vm start --resource-group rg-dev-centralus --name dats-beeux-dev-vm2

+# Check status
-This directory contains the Infrastructure as Code (IaC) templates for deploying **dats-beeux-dev-apps** VM (VM2) of the development environment.
-This VM is configured for application services and uses a **separate disk** and different **availability zone** for redundancy.
+az vm get-instance-view --resource-group rg-dev-centralus --name dats-beeux-dev-vm2is VM is configured for application services and uses a **separate disk** and different **availability zone** for redundancy.

 ## 🚫 Important: Disk Sharing Limitation